tommyor99/Python-Intro-Course-Coursework-2025-Tommy-O-Regan/README.md

 This is an attempt to make an automated workflow for phylogenetic tree generation that includes:

-Blast search of a seed sequence within a fasta file of its protein family Blast search of an outgroup sequence within a fasta file of its own family Clusters the results to a chosen % identity and combines Combines both filkes together, and ensures consistent fasta formatting Conducts a multiple sequence alignemtn with mafft Creates a phylogenetic tree of the resulting alignment
+Blast search of a seed sequence within a fasta file of its protein family

+Blast search of an outgroup sequence within a fasta file of its own family

+Clusters the results to a chosen % identity

+Combines both filkes together, and ensures consistent fasta formatting

+Conducts a multiple sequence alignemtn with mafft

+Creates a phylogenetic tree of the resulting alignment

 The inputs for the code are accession numbers of the seed sequences and fasta files of the databases in which they will be blasted.